bfortuner/pytorch-kaggle-starter/README.md

 3. Other requirements: ```pip install -r requirements.txt```
 4. cv2 ([install instructions, I think?](http://www.pyimagesearch.com/2015/07/20/install-opencv-3-0-and-python-3-4-on-ubuntu/))
 5. Server with GPU and Cuda installed

+## File management
+To get started you'll need to move all training and test images to the projectroot/datasets/inputs directory (either trn_jpg tst_jpg subdirectories).
+There is no need to make separate directories for classes or validation sets.
+This is handled by the data_fold.py module and the FileDataset loader, which expects a list of filepaths and targets.
+After trying out a lot of different approaches, I found this to be the easiest and most extensible.

 ## Visdom
 Visualize experiment progress on your phone with Facebook's new [Visdom](https://github.com/facebookresearch/visdom) framework.